 GBIM holds sufficient monies to cover the capital requirement.

 GBIM is considered to be a Tier 4 firm by the FCA.
-Accordingly, it has a Remuneration Policy which applies to the remuneration of all staff, including the Executive Directors (and includes the Compliance Officer and MLRO), Approved Persons (CF30s) and all other permanent staff.
-These number 23 in all (including 8 Senior Managers, 19 full time staff, and 4 part-time staff, and all the directors are full-time staff).
+Accordingly, it has a Remuneration Policy which applies to the remuneration of all staff, including the Executive Directors and includes the Compliance Officer and MLRO Certified Functions and all other permanent staff.
+These number 2 2 in all including 8 Senior Manager Functions, 19 full time staff, and 2 part time staff, and all Executive directors are full time staff).